cleverdevs/mrepol742/README.md

 ### Mushi Mushi 👋

+## There are people in this world that go out of their way to make things difficult for themselves just to prove that those things can be done..
+And I'm one of them.

 - 🔭 I’m currently working on PROJECT-WEBVIUM and Misaka 10032.
 - 🌱 I’m currently learning Java, XML, PHP, SQLite, HTML, CSS and JS.